Goltred/tornhighlow/README.md

 # TC Casino Helper - High-Low

-This chrome extension introduced extra HTML elements into the High-Low casino game in Torn city.
+This chrome extension introduces extra HTML elements into the High-Low casino game in Torn city.
 The extension presents the odds of getting a Higher, Lower or Same card as the dealer.